CohanR/HeadMesh_MRI/README.md

 ### Why did I add both hollow and full:

-**Hollow vs. Full Mesh**:

-In the context of 3D printing:
-- **Hollow Mesh**: A hollow mesh is like the outer shell of an object without any fill.
+Depends on your resaerch purpose.
+In neurosurgery, eplipesy, neuromodulation etc. head and neck meshes are important (full mesh).
+On the otehr hand, if you are just using the mesh for visualisation or 3D printing it makes more sense to create hallow meshes.
 Printing a hollow mesh consumes less material and hence is cheaper and faster.

-- **Full Mesh**: A full mesh has volume and isn't just the outer shell.
-This requires more material and takes longer to print.
+Remy Cohan, 2023